bentlemon/Dog-Knight-/README.md

 ## Description
 A simple behaviour tree implementation in Unity (2022) with patrol and attack!

+What he does:
+* Random patrol pattern with random waiting time
+* Detect enemies & walks to them
+* Slays his enemies!!

 ### Code
 Originally uploaded to Gitlab, only asset code is provided here!!